 A starting point for a part of a processing graph that needs to be repeated multiple times with different parameters.
-This tool takes in a matrix or a table that it splits into smaller blocks, producing a variable number of outputs depending on the size of the input.
+This tool takes in a matrix, a table or an array that it splits into smaller blocks, producing a variable number of outputs depending on the size of the input.

 A typical use case for iteration is to repeat the same analysis steps for a variable number of detected objects, such as blobs.
 For example, its iterable input can be connected to the frame output of blob geometry analysis.
 In this case, blockSize would be need to be set to four.
 The element output can then be connected for example to script to analyze each frame separately.